-Disciplinary Policy for Staff Employees (UAM Operating Procedure 450.1)
+Disciplinary Policy Classified and Non-Classified Employees (UAM Operating Procedure 450.1)

-This policy is designed to govern the personal conduct of staff employees in their employment areas but outside the performance of job duties.
+This policy is designed to govern the personal conduct of classified and non-classified employees in their employment areas but outside the performance of job duties.
 Several types of disciplinary action have been developed for handling employee discipline problems.
 The types of action taken will depend upon the nature of the offense and the number of times the offense occurs.